 During my student years (2005) I participated in the student program ERASMUS and did one of my Internships in Brussels, Belgium.
 So I decided to give you an insight into living for 3 months in Belgium, the land of overindulging with chocolate and goffres.
 The ERASMUS (European Region Action Scheme for the Mobility of University Students) program is a student exchange program in the European Union.

 Why Belgium????
-First of all, It’s in the middle of Europe so I hoped to travel to the surrounding countries.
+First of all, It’s in the middle of Europe so I hoped to travel in Belgium and to the surrounding countries.
 Also, I had great references for their internships in the area of physiotherapy.
-Later I found out there were much more good reasons, chocolate, gofres, bicycles and Bruges.
+Later I found out that some of the famous things about Belgium are good reasons to visit it, chocolate, goffres, bicycles, and Bruges.

 It was a stimulating experience, first of all, living in a foreign country and not speaking very well the language, second, it was the first time I was living alone.
 So it was exciting and frightening at the same time.
 In terms of the internship itself, I didn’t learn new techniques or skills but was surprised by the organization of the hospital and the fact that physiotherapists were specific to a certain area.
 At that time in Portugal physiotherapists were generalist, the same physiotherapist treated neurological patients and an orthopedic patient.
 Nowadays it doesn’t work like that anymore, at least in the hospitals or big clinics.